Information

 23. Discipline and Appeals

-meet to review any complaints adhering to the timescales laid down
+b.
+The Management Committee will use their reasonable endeavours to meet to review any complaints adhering to the timescales laid down in the Swim Wales procedures in current use.
+The Management

 Committee has the power to take appropriate disciplinary action